CISecurity/ControlsAssessmentSpecification/control-1/control-1.1.rst

 Operations
 ----------
 #.
-If Input 2 is not provided, no true accuracy measurement can be made for this safeguard.
+Calculate the intersection of Input 1 and Input 2, noting items in Input 1 that are not in Input 2 (M 3) and items in Input 2 not in Input 1 (M1).
 #.
-If Input 3 is greater than six months, this safeguard is measured at a 0.
+Check items in Input 1 for complete or missing detailed information
 	#.
-Calculate the intersection of Input 1 and Input 2, noting items in Input 1 that are not in Input 2 (M 3) and items in Input 2 not in Input 1 (M 1).
+Note items that have complete information (M4).
 	#.
-Identify and note items in Input 1 that lack any detailed information or information is incomplete (M 4).
+Note items that do not have complete information or missing information (M7).
 #.
-Calculate the time (in months) since the last update to Input 1 by using current date and Input 4 (M 6).
+Calculate the time (in months) since the last update to Input 1 by using current date and Input 4 (M8).

 Measures
 --------